Heatblur-Simulations/f-4e-manual/src/cockpit.rst

 A two-position spring-loaded switch used to confirm nominal quantity in the engine feed tank (Cell 1), the positions being FEED TANK CHECK and NORM (default).

-When FEED TANK CHECK is selected and held, the fuel quantity gauge will indicate soley the current fuel quantity in the engine feed tank on both the tape and counter.
+When FEED TANK CHECK is selected and held, the fuel quantity gauge will indicate solely the current fuel quantity in the engine feed tank on both the tape and counter.
 When the feed tank is full, the indicated value should read 1400 lbs, plus or minus 200 lbs on the counter, and the tape value should be 1400 lbs, plus or minus 150 lbs.